 At home, we might be okay with using a white bed sheet as a makeshift projector screen.
-However, when you’re in a professional environment such as a classroom or a conference room, you need to have something better to project your slides and other content onto.
+However, when you’re in a professional or educational environment such as a classroom or a conference room, you need to have something better to project your data, presentation and other content onto.

 Image Credits: Pexels

 Fortunately, there are plenty of options here too.
 Given below is a list mentioning the different types of projector screens available on the market today.
 Take a good look because the information will come in handy when you actually have to choose one.

 TOP TIP: make sure that the screen you buy has the same aspect ratio as the projector you intend to use.
 This will be 1:1, 4:3, 16:9 or 16:10.
 This is essentially the shape of the image that will be projected by your projector so you will want a screen that has the same shape.

 Electric Projector Screens

 These are extremely professional in terms of appearance.
 So, it’s only natural that they are used in a professional setting.
 However, that’s not exactly a rule.
 You can have these screens installed at home as well.
 They are called electric screens because they are powered by electricity, you can control them using a remote control and no manual labour is required to operate them.
 This is particularly helpful for large screens.

 Apart from being convenient to operate, electric projector screens are also easy to install and can be mounted on the ceiling or the wall.